A-kashv/A-kashv/README.md

  speech recognition.
 AI21 processes this text to generate precise solutions, which are communicated audibly through text-to-speech conversion, facilitating seamless interaction.
- 2.Key components :include integration with pynput for keyboard input detection, pyttsx3 for text-to-speech synthesis, and speech_recognition for accurate speech-to-text conversion.
+ 2.Key components:include integration with pynput for keyboard input detection, pyttsx3 for text-to-speech synthesis, and speech_recognition for accurate speech-to-text conversion.
  3.These technologies empower visually impaired users to independently